imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 Static addresses
 ################

-The "Static Protocol" is allows for setting IPv4 and IPv6 addresses manually on an interface.
+The "Static Protocol" is allows for setting IPv4/IPv6 addresses and address ranges manually on an interface.
 This one of the most common configuration scenarios.
-This protocol is frequently used with *internal* RFC 1918 addresses and for upstream Internet connections that with non-DHCP assigned interfaces.
+This protocol is frequently used with *internal* RFC 1918 addresses and for upstream Internet connections.
+The "Static Protocol" also allows the configuration of DHCP/DHCPv6 servers.
+So this protocol type is almost universally used on at least one interface in any deployment.

 Web GUI
 *******